dianpeng/tsub/README.txt

 Then you just need to pass this context instance to function run, then all the variable reference and function invoking will be direct to your context implementation

-4. Bug
-Not too much tests have been done, any bug can report to dpeng@edgecast.com

 Have fun :)